-Amount of application fee 75
+Yes No

+Does your institution have an application fee? Х

-Amount of application fe 75
+Amount of application fee: \$75

+Yes No

-Can it be waived for applicants with financial need?
+Can it be waived for applicants with financial need? Х

-If you have an application fee and an on-line application option, please indicate policy for students
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Х Same fee Free Reduced Yes No
+Х Same fee

+Free

+Reduced

+=

-Can on-line application fee be waived for applicants with financial need? Х
+Yes No Can on-line application fee be waived for applicants with financial need? х

+Yes

+No

 C14 Application closing date

-Does your institution have an applic ation closing Yes X No
+Does your institution have an application closing date?

-, !
+Date

-Application closing date (fall) Date 1/4
+Application closing date (fall) 1/4

 Priority Date 10/15

-Yes No

-C15 Are first-time, first-year students accepted for terr ns other than X

-C16 Notification to applicants of admi ssion decision s ent (fill in one only ")
+- C15 Are first-time, first-year students accepted for terms other than the fall? - C16 Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning

-X (date): By (date): 15-Mar -

-Other: · ·

-C17 Reply policy for admitted applica nts (fill in one only ()

-Χ Must reply by (date): 3-May -

-No set date Must reply by May 1st or within weeks if notifie d thereafter

-Other: •

-Deadline for housing deposit (MMD 1-May

-Amount of housing deposit: \$600 •

-Refundable if student does not enro oll?

-Yes, in full

-X Yes, in part

-No

-C18 18 Deferred admission

-Does your institution allow students to postnone enrol llment after Yes No

-If yes, maximum per

-1 year

-040 Early adminaton of high ask! tudonto

-C19 Early admission of high school s tudents Yes No

-Does your institution allow high sch ool students to en roll as full-time, Х
+time, first-year students one year or more before high school

+X On a rolling basis beginning (date): By (date): Other: 26-Mar - - C17 Reply policy for admitted applicants s (fill in one only)) X Must reply by (date): No set date Must reply by May 1st or within 1-May weeks if notified th nereafter Other: - Deadline for housing deposit (MMDI Amount of housing deposit: 1-May \$80 - Refundable if student does not enroll?
+X Yes, in full Yes, in part No C18 Deferred admission Vac Ne Does your institution allow students to admission? postpone enrolli ment after Yes X No If yes, maximum period of postponeme ent: 2 years C19 Early admission of high school stud lents N Does your institution allow high school students to enro oll as full-time, first Yes No graduation?

-C20 20 Common Application: Question removed from CDS.
+C20 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and d Early Action Plans
+C21-C22: Early Decision and Early Action Plans

-C21 Early Decision .,
+C21 Early Decision

-Does your institution offer an early decision plan (an a admission plan Yes No X

-If "yes," please complete the following ng: •

-ly decision plan cl ly decision plan no
+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date

+For the Fall 2022 entering class:
-Other early dec ision plan closing date

-Other early decision plan notification date
+Other early decision plan closing date Other early decision plan notification date

-For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: =
+Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action Yes No
+C22 Early action

-Do you have a nonbinding early action plan whereby students are If "yes," please complete the following: X
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Yes No X

+If "yes," please complete the following:
-Early action closing date

-Early action notification date 10/15 12/4
+Early action closing date Early action notification date

-Yes No

-Is your early action plan a "restrictive" plan under which you limit X
+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+Yes No Х